gkdreamz/mgrid/README.md

 # Mgrid - Grid solution for PHP 5

-Mgrid generates for you a optimal and handy grid.
-This version has great improvements in regardless to renders, dependencies and refactoring the code.
+Mgrid version 2.z generates an optimal grid for your application.
+This version has great improvements in regardless to renders, dependencies, and features.
-Please take a look at the [`changelog`][1]
+Please take a look at the [`changelog`][1].

-[ DO NOT USE THIS VERSION, THE NUMBER OF BUGS ARE UNBELIEVABLE] [ PLEASE DOWNLOAD THE v.0.0.2]

 Thanks, Renato Medina.

 ## Instalation

 ### The library